What Are Piano Levels? Detailed Answer

 Nuanced Expression: You’re expected to add emotional depth to your pieces, understanding the mood and context of what you’re playing.

-See also What's a Spinet Piano?
+See also What is a Piano Progression?
 Your Ultimate Guide

 Advanced Techniques: These might include trills, complicated rhythms, and more advanced scales and chords.